butroy/movie-autoencoder/README.md

 ## Deep autoencoder
 ****
 **Autoencoder:**
-Architecturally, the for of an Autoencoder is a feedforward neural network having an input layer, one hidden layer and an output layer.
+Architecturally, the form of an Autoencoder is a feedforward neural network having an input layer, one hidden layer and an output layer.
 Unlike conventional neural network structure, the output layer has the same number of neurons as the input layer in autoencoder for the purpose of reconstructing it's own inputs.
 This makes an autoencoder a form of unsupervised learning, which means we only need a set of input data instead of input-output pairs

 <p align="center">
   <img width="300" height="300" src="https://github.com/butroy/movie-autoencoder/blob/master/plots/Fig1.png">